 Online chat room participation can be beneficial for some.
 Engaging in a chat room may prove useful to provide extra support.
 There is value in connecting with people who are experiencing similar struggles.
-It can be validating to talk with individuals who really understand us.
+It can be validating to talk with individuals who really understand you.
 Many people find comfort in the acceptance, support, and inclusion that can be found in an online chat group.

-There can be a range to the quality of the type of chatroom and the community members it draws.
+There can be a range to the quality of the community members any particular chat room draws.
 There is a risk that false information is shared, and there is no guarantee that individuals participating are coming from a healthy place emotionally.
 Not having a regular moderator can create inconsistencies in the interactions.
-Hurtful comments and interactions can even occur.
-With anonymity can also come lack of accountability, leaving more space for people to be inappropriate or damaging in their exchanges or behaviors.
+Hurtful comments can be expressed and unpleasant interactions can occur.
+With anonymity, there is also a lack of accountability, leaving more space for people to be inappropriate or damaging in their exchanges or behaviors.

 Regardless, anxiety chat rooms should not be a replacement for therapeutic intervention.

 There is a broad range of severity and intensity of symptoms related to anxiety.
 Clearly, everyone’s perspective will be impacted by this subjective experience.
 What works for someone with a phobia will not necessarily apply to someone experiencing social anxiety.

 Manage your expectations.
 Be cautious about interpreting advice.
 Understand your own anxiety symptoms and become educated on the topic.
 Carefully consider what you choose to share on an online chat room, even if it is anonymous.
 Over-disclosure can result in stress later.
 If your chat room experience is fueling your anxiety and fear, try something else.
 There are many mental health treatment modalities that have been proven to be effective in addressing anxiety.
 It is recommended that if you struggle with anxiety, consider seeking professional help.